morganstanley/testplan/doc/en/drivers_connection.rst

 visible on the web report.
 The built-in drivers already have their connections defined and you can add new connections by overriding the ``EXTRACTORS`` attribute for each ``Driver`` subclass.

-Testplan defines 2 types of connections by default, ``PortDriverConnection`` and ``FileDriverConnection``.
+Testplan defines 2 types of connections by default, ``PortDriverConnectionGroup`` and ``FileDriverConnectionGroup``.

-    * :py:class:`PortDriverConnection <testplan.testing.multitest.driver.connection.connection_info.PortDriverConnection>` defines
+    * :py:class:`PortDriverConnectionGroup <testplan.testing.multitest.driver.connection.connection_info.PortDriverConnectionGroup>` defines
       connection between drivers via ports (e.g TCP, HTTP, FIX connections).

-    * :py:class:`FileDriverConnection <testplan.testing.multitest.driver.connection.connection_info.FileDriverConnection>` defines
+    * :py:class:`FileDriverConnectionGroup <testplan.testing.multitest.driver.connection.connection_info.FileDriverConnectionGroup>` defines
       connection between drivers via files (e.g Driver A writes to file X, Driver B reads file X).

 Drivers that inherit `App` will automatically search for the its network and file connections